mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 and precious metals.

 Aslan architecture and design tends to the organic and the rounded;
 there are few straight lines, just flowing shapes.
-They favour artistry over efficiency in the design of their buildings – every Aslan structure is different, with its own variations and surprises.
+They favor artistry over efficiency in the design of their buildings – every Aslan structure is different, with its own variations and surprises.
 Even in mass- produced housing, the residents will strive to make their territory